-Other Treasure cards (like Go Up a Level cards) are "specials."
+Other Treasure cards are "specials" (like "Go Up a Level").
 You may play these at any time, unless the card itself says otherwise.
 Follow the card's instructions, then discard it, unless it has a persistent bonus like an Item.